zhenngbolun/Learnbale_Bandpass_Filter/README.md

 # Learnbale_Bandpass_Filter
-Image Demoireing with Learnable Bandpass Filter
+Image Demoireing with Learnable Bandpass Filter, CVPR2020

 If find this work is helpful, please cite: